-Payment of Filing Fee (Check the appropriate box):

-No fo ee required.
+Payment of Filing Fee (Check the appropriate box): X No f ee required.
 Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
 1. Title of each class of securities to which transaction applies: 2.
 Aggregate number of securities to which transaction applies: 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on whic the filing fee is calculated and state how it was determined): the fining fee is calculated and state now it was determined).
-4. Proposed maximum aggregate value of transaction: 5.
-Total fee paid: East гее ј paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1. Amount Previously Paid:
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: Fee ] paid previously with preliminary materials.